 Supposedly the rural population consists by a great deal of the descendants of Khmer who were brought from Cambodia in the decades around 1800 CE as a slave population and forced to settle down in the region, probably together with Laotions who before lived on the eastern banks of the Mekong River and shared the same fate (a pattern widely used by the Siamese conquerers in the early 19th century, particularly after the Laotion uprise in 1826).
 In Phetchabun town live a number of wealthy Thai and Thai/Chinese who are in the economic and administrative key positions.
 The mentality here is clearly different from that in other parts of Thailand.
 A certain xenophobia lies in the air behind the surface, what is not untypical for regions in which few foreigners live.
 The term 'farang' is often to hear when being around.
 Still, many people are friendly and helpful, while others are curious about foreigners and are glad to have what to talk about.

 The educational level is low.
 Very, very low.
 In 2015 I met a connoisseur of Thailand who claimed that the Thai youngsters in the age of fifteen years old now loose one IQ point per year.
-As experts often point out, the educational level of a people correlates with the degree of social (in)equality.
+As experts often point out, the educational level of a people correlates with the degree of social (in)equality of the society they live in.
+In such a rural place like Phetchabun it's not surprising that the level is rather below that in the developed parts of the country.

 Following official statistics, Phetchabun town has below 25,000 inhabitants while the whole province has a population of almost a million.
 That seems disproportional and since the town is not that small, I would suppose the urban population as much bigger than the given figure above.